collins-okafor/collins-okafor/README.md

 ### Hi there 👋

-- 👀 Software developer with stack in C#, .Net, JavaScript, and Python
+- 👀 Software developer
-- 👯 I’m looking to collaborate on .Net projects
+- 👯 I’m looking to collaborate on projects
-- ⚡ Interested in .Net, C#, JavaScript, Robotics...
+- ⚡ Interested in .Net, C#, Solidity, Web3, Blockchain, JavaScript, Robotics...
 - 📫 How to reach me: collinszurum@gmail.com

 <!--